Butter Braised Chicken with Fresh Oregano is easy to make, super succulent and delicious! It might just become your new

-Two of the Secrets to the Deliciousness of the Oregano-Lemon Butter Braised Chicken
+Two Secrets to the Deliciousness of the Oregano-Lemon Butter Braised Chicken

 - The wine in the braising liquid.

 - The chicken braises while sitting on top of the onion, lemon slices and garlic cloves.

 Every bite is absolutely bursting with bright and warm flavors — and it’s certainly a comfort food dish!